apache/flink/docs/ops/state/checkpoints.md

 ### Difference to Savepoints

 Externalized checkpoints have a few differences from [savepoints](savepoints.html).
 They

-- use a state backend specific (low-level) data format,
+- use a state backend specific (low-level) data format, may be incremental.
-- may be incremental,
-- do not support Flink specific features like rescaling.

 ### Resuming from an externalized checkpoint